$25 Adult; $15 Youth

 Walking, could involve distance but largely flat

-Just a short drive outside Durham, along the roadways bordering Rancho Esquon, multitudes of Snow Geese, Greater White-fronted Geese, and Sandhill Cranes can usually be seen right from your vehicle!
+Just a short drive outside Durham, along the roadways bordering Rancho Esquon you may see Snow Geese, Greater White-fronted Geese, and Sandhill Cranes right from your vehicle.
 Bald Eagles are occasionally spotted perched in the snags along the agricultural wetlands.
-Upon arrival at Rancho Esquon, we will visit the wildlife bunkhouse and receive a brief orientation about the diverse undertakings of this complex rice ranch.
-We will then head out to the visit the 1,000-acre restored wetland area, which offers views of high concentrations of waterfowl, raptors, and varied wildlife.
+Upon arrival at Rancho Esquon, hot coffee and pastries will be waiting at the Larry E Merlo Education Center where ranch manager, Rayme Antonowich will talk about the diverse undertakings of the complex rice ranch.
+Then Brenda, the ranch's Office Manager, will lead you to the 1,000-acre restored wetland area, where you will discover high concentrations of waterfowl, raptors, and varied wildlife that make Rancho Esquon their home.
+This trip is also offered on Saturday.